mwgustin/bp-mora-jai/Readme.md

 From there, each TileColor enum entry is mapped to an ITile behavior with the ToTile() extension so it can be translated appropriately in the solver algorithm.

+## Tests
+Some tests have been written to validate the behavior of each tile type and for the main Solved checker in the GameState.

+I have not yet written any tests for the main solver algorithm.